Please see below for Frequently Asked Questions about COVID-19 regarding health and wellness.

 You may be able to reduce the risk of spread of coronaviruses by taking the same steps as you would to prevent infection from the flu and the common cold:

 Faculty, staff, students, vendors and visitors to Drake University are required to wear a face covering while in campus buildings.
-Face coverings must also be worn in outdoor settings where safe social distancing is not possible.
 The following in-building exceptions apply:

 If you develop symptoms—such as a fever, cough or shortness of breath, please take the following steps: